kuropeter/Bank-Customer-Churn-Analysis-with-python/README.md

 # Bank Customer Churn Analysis with Python

 This repository contains two Jupyter notebooks that perform exploratory data analysis (EDA) and model building for a bank customer churn analysis.
-The notebooks are available for cloning and corrections in this repository as `01_Exploratory_Data_Analysis.ipynb` and `Model_building.ipynb`
+The notebooks are available for cloning and corrections in this repository as `EDA.ipynb` and `Model_building.ipynb`

 ## Problem Statement